 There are several scenarios where business process mapping becomes essential.
 Here are some of the example scenarios:

 - A swimlane diagram can be used in a toy business where they work with clients, including internal and external stakeholders.
-When using a swimlane diagram, they can track different aspects of the process using separate lanes – for customer service requests, clerical and service department.
+When using a swimlane diagram, they can track different aspects of the process using separate lanes – for customer service requests, and clerical and service departments.

 - A SIPOC process map may be useful in a car manufacturing company.
 They can use SIPOC process maps to log the inputs and outputs and identify important aspects.
 SIPOC process maps will be particularly helpful here to easily identify the errors and improve their efficiency.
 With a SIPOC process map, they can identify the reasons for fewer manufacturing of cars in a quarter and determine precisely what caused the decrease.

 Build fully-customizable, no code process workflows in a jiffy.

 Every business is a collection of business processes, and each business process is a complex set of related activities in tandem driven toward the business outcome.
 Performance reviews, marketing activities, software development, sales, content creation, and IT are standard business processes in any organization.
 Organizations use business processes to edit, inspect, modify, and oversee each workflow to ensure that all these activities occur as intended.

 Organizations have developed methodologies that will transform these abstract workflows into comprehensive pictures that perfectly illustrate the inner workings of each business process.
 These methods are process mapping and process modeling.

 Now you need to know the difference between process mapping and process modeling.